• Home

 Benefits of a Wheeled Duffel

 The main benefit of using a wheeled duffel is how lightweight it is.
 This 26” bag has a capacity of 60 liters, but only weighs 7 pounds and 15 ounces.
-It measures 15.5 x 26 x 10 inches (3785 cu in) and expends to 15.5 x 26 x 11.75 inches (3965 cu in).
+It measures 15.5 x 26 x 10 inches (3785 cu in) and expands to 15.5 x 26 x 11.75 inches (3965 cu in).
 It’s perfect for an extended vacation or someone like me who brings enough clothes for 2.5 weeks and 5 pairs of shoes for a 7 day trip.

 This duffel has one main compartment that opens similar to a standard duffel.
 In the zippered flap is a secondary compartment that runs the full length of the bag.
 It provides rigidity to the top of the bag and added storage for gear or dirty clothes.
 If I’m not using it, I can tighten the cinch straps to compress the bag.
 The straps can also be used to strap additional gear to the outside of the bag when I’m on a road trip.